wmde/fundraising-banners-until-2022/desktop/README.md

     docker-compose up js-serve

-The web server is at http://localhost:8080/
+To view the banner inside the proxied German Wikimedia go to [http://localhost:8080/wiki/Wikipedia:Hauptseite?banner=B17WMDE_webpack_prototype](http://localhost:8080/wiki/Wikipedia:Hauptseite?banner=B17WMDE_webpack_prototype).

 By default, the banner `banner_ctrl` will be loaded.
-To load a different banner, e.g. `banner_var`, add the parameter `?banner=banner_var` to the URL.
+To load a different banner, e.g. `banner_var`, add the parameter `&devbanner=banner_var` to the URL.

 ## Using the compiled JavaScript on CentralNotice